Pop in your name and contact details – one of our team will be in touch within one working day.

 Our 3+ children are enrolled onto our forest school activity scheme free of charge.
 They'll be climbing trees and hunting bugs several times a week.

-Led by our qualified language teachers, children learn the basics to give them a solid grounding in French or Spanish.
+Led by our qualified language teachers, children learn the basics and have regular exposure to French or Spanish.

 Our curriculum follows the Early Years Foundation stage, Ofsted’s standard for under-5s education.